 Fifth floor: Staff offices, boardroom

 Third floor: Community galleries: “Power of Place,” “Making a Way Out of No Way,” “Sports: Leveling the Playing Field,” “Double Victory: The African American Military Experience”

 Second floor: Education space, resource center, the “Earl W. and Amanda Stafford Center for African American Media Arts”

-First floor: Central hall, welcome center, Corona Pavilion, store.
+First floor: Heritage Hall, welcome center, Corona Pavilion, store.

 Concourse 1: History Gallery—“A Changing America: 1968 and Beyond”

 Concourse 2: History Gallery—“Defending Freedom, Defining Freedom: Era of Segregation 1876-1968”

 Concourse 3: History Gallery—“Slavery and Freedom 1400-1877”

 The museum is open 364 days a year.
 Regular operating hours are 10 a.m. to 5:30 p.m.
 The museum is closed Dec.
 25.